adaltas/node-nikita/src/docker/pause.coffee.md

 # `nikita.docker.pause`

-Pause all processes within a container
+Pause all processes within a container.

 ## Options